Coldest air of the season to chill Northeast after brief weekend warmup

 The overall blustery and chilly pattern will expand and intensify from Tuesday to Wednesday with bands of lake-effect showers mixed with snow in some areas over the interior.
 The snow showers can be persistent enough to bring a covering of snow to some locations, especially over the higher ground.
 In the mountains, temperatures may spike into the low 40s at times during the day but may spend a considerable amount of time in the 30s.
 AccuWeather RealFeel® Temperatures will dip into the 20s at times.

 Even in most coastal areas, the upcoming pattern will bring the chilliest air of the season so far.
 Highs in New York City on Tuesday and Wednesday will be in the mid-50s, despite partial sunshine.
 Farther south, in Washington, D.C., highs on Tuesday and Wednesday will be close to 60.
-AccuWeather RealFeel® Temperatures in much of the Interstate 95 zone will be in the 40s but can dip into the 30s during the evening hours, where the wind is active.
+AccuWeather RealFeel® Temperatures in much of the Interstate 95 zone will be in the 40s but can dip into the 30s during the evening hours when the wind is still active.

 Want next-level safety, ad-free?
 Unlock advanced, hyperlocal severe weather alerts when you subscribe to Premium+ on the AccuWeather app.
 AccuWeather Alerts™ are prompted by our expert meteorologists who monitor and analyze dangerous weather risks 24/7 to keep you and your family safer.Report a Typo